-James is an associate at the Fraser of Allander Institute and has worked at the Fraser of Allander Institute since 2016.
+James is a Knowledge Exchange Fellow at the Fraser of Allander Institute and has worked at the Fraser of Allander Institute since 2016.
 His research interests are primarily in economic policy, macroeconomics, data communication and economic modelling.

 Education and Key Skills

 He has a Masters in Applied Economics, a degree in Mathematics, Statistics & Economics and is experienced in working with a range of public and private sector clients.

 - Macroeconomic modelling

 - Analysis of the labour market, poverty and inclusive growth